-Google acquiring Motorola was a bit of a Jonah and the whale situation.
-The search giant swallowed the telecommunications firm as it treaded water in the smartphone market.
-It pushed out three solid Android phones for Verizon - the Droid Razr M, the Droid Razr HD and the Droid Razr Maxx HD, and then fell silent - within the belly of the beast.
+Google swallowed up Motorola at a time when it was treading water in the smartphone market.
+It pushed out three solid Android phones for Verizon - the Droid Razr M, the Droid Razr HD and the Droid Razr Maxx HD - and then fell silent within the belly of the beast.

-After a year and a half of relative radio silence, Motorola reemerged.
-First doing the three Droids for Verizon deal, showing the Droid Mini, Droid Maxx and Droid Ultra.
-Now we have its long rumored flagship, the Moto X.
+After a year and a half of relative radio silence, Motorola resurfaced.
+First doing the three Droids for Verizon deal - the Droid Mini, Droid Maxx and Droid Ultra.
+Now we have its long awaited flagship, the Moto X.

 While it looks lesser on paper, will it really make a difference day to day?
 Motorola is betting on no. Instead of going for all the gigahertz, its loaded the Moto X up with thoughtful features like hands-free Google Now voice commands, a clever notification system and camera access with the flick of wrist.
 It's also claiming twenty-four hour battery life on a 2200mAh cell, thanks to those lower wattage internals.